Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Methods

 \section{Methods}

-The proximitized InAs 2DEG used in this project is grown starting from a semi-insulating InP (100) substrate.
-The In$ _x $Al$ _{1-x} $As buffer layer is used to match the lattice constant of InP to the one of InAs.
+The proximitized InAs two-dimensional electron gas used in this project is grown starting from a semi-insulating InP (100) substrate.
+A $ \SI{1}{\micro\meter} $ thick In$ _x $Al$ _{1-x} $As buffer layer is used to match the lattice constant of InP to the one of InAs.
 The quantum well consists of a $ 7 $~nm InAs layer sandwiched between a $ 10 $~nm (top barrier) and a $ 4 $~nm (bottom barrier) In$ _{0.75} $Ga$ _{0.25} $As layer.
-The $ 10 $~nm Al layer is epitaxially grown on top of a capping GaAs thin film, ensuring a pristine interface between the semiconductor and the superconductor.
-Here we show results obtained from a wafer stack with mobility $ \mu = \SI{11000}{\centi\meter^{2}\volt^{-1}\second^{-1}}$ at electron densities of 2.0 $ \times $ 10$ ^{12} $cm$ ^{-2} $, measured on a different chip coming from the same wafer.
+The $ 10 $~nm Al layer is epitaxially grown on top of a capping GaAs thin film without breaking the vacuum, ensuring a pristine interface between the semiconductor and the superconductor.
+Here we show results obtained from a wafer stack with mobility $ \mu $ = 11,000 cm$ ^2 $V$ ^{-1} $s$ ^{-1} $ at electron densities of 2.0 $ \times $ 10$ ^{12} $cm$ ^{-2} $, measured on a different chip coming from the same wafer.

 The device is fabricated using standard electron beam lithography techniques.
 The SQUID is electrically isolated by etching the Al layer and $ 300 $~nm of buffer around it.
 First, the Al film is removed with Al etchant Transene D, followed by a deep III–V chemical wet etch H$ _2 $O:C$ _6 $H$ _8 $O$ _7 $:H$ _3 $PO$ _4 $:H$ _2 $O$ _2 $ (220:55:3:3).
-Next, JJs are formed by selectively removing the Al over $\SI{150}{\nano\meter}$-long stripes on each branch of the loop.
-A $\SI{15}{\nano\meter}$-thick layer of insulating HfO$ _2 $ is grown by atomic layer deposition at a temperature of $\SI{90}{\celsius}$ over the entire sample.
+Next, JJs are formed by selectively removing the Al over 150nm-long stripes on each branch of the loop.
+A 15 nm-thick layer of insulating HfO$ _2 $ is grown by atomic layer deposition at a temperature of 90 °C over the entire sample.
 The set of gates are realized in two steps.
 A thin Ti/Au (5/25 nm) layer is evaporated on top of the mesa to define the gate geometry, and then leads and bonding pads are defined by evaporating a Ti/Au (5/85 nm) layer at and angle of $ \pm $17° to overcome the mesa step.
+More information about the full wafer stack and the fabrication procedure can be found in Ref.~\cite{Shabani2014,Kjaergaard2016,Shabani2016,Lee2019}.